influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/data_exploration.md

 ## GROUP BY tags

-`GROUP BY <tag>` queries group query results by a user-specified set of [tags](/influxdb/v1.7/concepts/glossary/#tag).
+`GROUP BY <tag>` groups query results by one or more specified tags.

-Tired of reading?
-Check out this InfluxQL Short:
+Watch InfluxQL short about `GROUP BY` with tags:
 <br>
 <br>
 <iframe src="https://player.vimeo.com/video/200898048?title=0&byline=0&portrait=0" width="60%" height="250px" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>